 Step 1: Send in your current disability documentation.

-Please drop it off at the DSS office, Building- Davis Student Commons, Room 336 or at take it to Mrs. Susan Bonfanti's desk at the office of Student Affairs (previews Student Life).
-You can also fax it to us at (904)256-7066 or send it via email to the Disability Support Services Director at email@example.com.
+Please drop it off at the DSS office, Building- Davis Student Commons, Room 318 or to Mrs. Terri Bush at the office of Student Affairs (previous Student Life).
+You can also fax it to us at (904)256-7066 or send it via email to the Disability Support Services Director at email@example.com .
 Alternatively, documentation can be mailed to the DSS.

 Our address is: